A SEVEN DAY IN-DEPTH EXPLORATION TOUR.

 The north coast has an abundance of the most beautiful and often deserted sandy beaches.
 The turquoise waters that envelop them are a revelation though a dip in the ocean is for wet-suited surfers or the very brave!
 The best sunsets are also to be found here.

 The east coast sweeps with a curving grandeur that eludes the west.
 Hugging its many cliff faces are medieval castles, prehistoric ritual sites and picturesque fishing harbours not to mention several whisky distilleries and historic Royal Burgh towns.

 To follow the coastline is to circumnavigate the North Highlands.
 To truly experience it, you need to explore the wilderness of the interior too.
 Here, you escape to a land that is almost unchanged by modern man yet it holds dark secrets of murderous clan battles and the notorious Highland Clearances.
 The hinterland is home to many magnificent creatures: roaming deer, soaring eagles and leaping salmon to highlight a few.

 Finally, to appreciate the last hidden dimension of the North Highlands, you need head skywards and view the landscape from above.
-You could climb one of the many peaks to gain a vantage point but most North Coast Explorers prefer to ‘fly’ virtually aboard our Sky Explorer and gaze upon vistas inaccessible to most (see the ‘Enhancing your tour’ section on the About Us page).
+You could climb one of the many peaks to gain a vantage point but most North Coast Explorers prefer to ‘fly’ virtually aboard our Sky Explorer and gaze upon vistas inaccessible to most (see the ‘What is The Sky Explorer?’ section on the News & Offers page).